What Is a Google Broad Core Algorithm Update?

 For starters, many SEO pros wouldn’t understand it.

-Basically, it means Google may have changed the way they calculate term importance on a page, or the the weighting of links in PageRank, or both, or a whole bunch of other factors that they can’t talk about without giving away the algorithm.
+Basically, it means Google may have changed the way they calculate term importance on a page, or the weighing of links in PageRank, or both, or a whole bunch of other factors that they can’t talk about (without giving away the algorithm).

 Put simply: Google changed the weight and importance of many ranking factors.

-That’s the simple explanation.
 At its most complex form, Google ran a new training set through their machine learning ranking model and quality raters picked this new set of results as more relevant than the previous set, and the engineers have no idea what weights changed or how they changed because that’s just how machine learning works.

-(We all know Google users quality raters to rate search results.
+(We all know Google uses quality raters to rate search results.
 These ratings are how they choose one algorithm change over another – not how they rate your site.
 Whether they feed this into machine learning is anybody’s guess.
 But it’s one possibility.)

 It’s likely some random combination of weighting delivered more relevant results for the quality raters, so they tested it more, the test results confirmed it, and they pushed it live.

-How Can You Recover from a Core Update?
+How Can You Recover From A Core Update?

 Unlike a major named update that targeted specific things, a core update may tweak the values of everything.